-Furthermore, the AD subject also showed decreased fractal dimension, increased vascular tortuosity, and a suboptimal branching coefficient and branching angle when compared to the normal subject.
-These changes indicate the alterations in global geometrical patterns of the retinal vascular network49–56.
-Since the branching pattern of the vascular network, according to Murray’s principle, is structurally developed to minimize the energy required to maintain blood flow57, these parameters capture the “optimality” and “efficiency” of blood distribution in the retinal vascular network, which may in turn reflect the integrity of the cerebral microcirculation58.
-It has been reported that reduced retinal fractal dimension is associated with dementia47,48,59 and cognitive function60, because retinal hypoxia resulted from retinal vessel rarefaction and collapse may reduce the complexity of the retinal vascular network61.
-Increased venular and arteriolar tortuosity are also shown to be associated with AD62.
-Regarding the retinal bifurcation parameters, sub-optimality of the branching angle indicates that the retinal vascular network in the AD subject has decreased efficiency of tissue perfusion and increased energy loss37.
+Furthermore, the AD subject also showed decreased fractal dimensions, increased vascular tortuosities, and suboptimal branching coefficients and branching angles when compared to the healthy subject.
+These changes indicate alterations in global geometrical patterns of the retinal vascular network49–56.
+Since the branching pattern of the vascular network, according to Murray’s principle, is structurally developed to minimize the energy required to maintain blood flow57, these parameters also capture the degree of “optimality” and “efficiency” of blood distribution in the retinal vascular network, which may in turn reflect the integrity of the cerebral microcirculation58.
+It has been reported that reduced retinal fractal dimension is associated with dementia47,48,59 and cognitive function60,and is potentially related to microvascular damages leading to retinal hypoxia61.
+Increased venular and arteriolar tortuosities are also shown to be associated with AD62.
+Regarding the retinal bifurcation parameters, sub-optimality of the branching angles indicates that the retinal vascular network in the AD subject has decreased efficiency of tissue perfusion and increased energy loss37.
 Alteration in branching angle may also indicate changes in blood flow63,64, endothelial dysfunction65,66, and attenuation of oxygen saturation67.
-In addition, deviation from the optimal value of the branching coefficient may also increase energy cost, reducing the efficiency of circulation, and metabolic transport37.
-The reported associations of major retinal parameters with AD are summarized in Table 2 and have also been discussed in details previously8,58,68,69.
+In addition, deviation from the optimal value of the branching coefficient may also increase energy cost, reducing the efficiency of circulation and metabolic transport37.
+Taken together, changes in vascular network parameters (i.e. fractal dimension, tortuosity, branching angle and branching coefficient) suggest the microvascular involvement in AD pathology.
+The reported associations of major retinal vascular parameters with AD are summarized in Table 2 and have also been reviewed in details previously8,58,68,69.

-As illustrated by Figure 11, the AD subject also showed decreased thickness of RNFL and GC-IPL.
-Although the thickness of the GCL and the IPL can only be reported together owing to their ambiguous anatomical boundaries, the combined thickness is indicative of the health of RGCs38.
-It is increasingly evident that thinning of GC-IPL38 and/ or RNFL70–78 is associated with AD.
-Recently, a large-scale population study also reported that thinner macular RNFL is associated with poorer cognitive function, such as poorer prospective memory and poorer performance of numeric and verbal reasoning79.
-In addition, retinal RGC axonal loss, as indicated by thinning of RNFL, is also reported in non-AD dementias80–82.
+As illustrated by Figure 11, the AD subject also showed decreased thicknesses of RNFL and GC-IPL.
+Although the thicknesses of GCL and IPL can only be reported together owing to their ambiguous anatomical boundary, the combined thickness (i.e. GC-IPL) is indicative of the health of RGCs38.
+It is increasingly evident that thinning of GC-IPL38 and RNFL70–78 is associated with AD.
+Recently, a large-scale population study also reported that thinner RNFL is associated with poorer cognitive function, such as poorer prospective memory, and poorer performance of numeric and verbal reasoning79.
+In addition, thinning of RNFL is also reported in non-AD dementias80–82.

-Critical Steps of Retinal Imaging: To achieve optimal results, several steps in the protocol require special attention.
-Regarding the procedure of image acquisition, it is important to master the imaging procedure of OCT and ocular fundus photography, since a prolonged imaging time may induce eye fatigue and thus increase the likelihood of motion artefacts.
-In addition, the contrast and saturation of the images should be standardized during image acquisition to avoid coarse adjustment in the later steps of image processing.
+Critical Steps of Retinal Imaging: Several steps in the protocol must be performed correctly in order to obtain an accurate result.
+Regarding the procedure of image acquisition, it is important to master the imaging procedure of OCT and fundus photography, since a prolonged imaging time may induce eye fatigue and thus increase the likelihood of motion artefacts.
+In addition, contrast and saturation of the images should be standardized during image acquisition to avoid coarse adjustment in the later steps of image processing.
 The contrast and the saturation can be varied with different study cohorts and camera types.

-Regarding the measurement of retinal vasculature, it is important to calculate the ICF for every camera used in the study to adjust for the magnification effect and the difference in image resolution.
+Regarding the measurement of retinal vascular parameters, it is important to calculate the ICF for every camera used in the study to adjust for the magnification effect and the difference in image resolution.
 Adjustment by ICF is important for the accurate measurement of dimensional parameters, including retinal vessel calibers.
-In addition, when grading the fundus photographs with the program, graders should be masked to the participant’s characteristics as the program involves a certain amount of manual correction.
+In addition, when grading the fundus photographs with a computer-assisted analysis program, graders should be masked to the participant’s characteristics as the grading process involves a certain amount of manual adjustment.
 Also, the graders should receive proper training and their reliability of measurement should be evaluated first, before grading the images.